microsoft/tilecode/manual.md

 # Game Home Page

-When you load a game, you will see the game's home page, as shown below.
+When you load a game, you will see the game's home screens, as shown below.
 You have four kinds of tiles and four kinds of sprites to work with.
+Here we give a broad overview of the different screens available in TileWorld.
+We'll dig into the details of coding with TileWorld later.

 ![home page](pics/homePage1.JPG)